gsbabil/Google-Scholar-Gindex/README.md

  - The script can be used as a [Greasemonkey](http://en.wikipedia.org/wiki/Greasemonkey) / [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) script.
 That way the G-index and total publication count  will be automatically added anytime a Google scholar profile page is visited.

  - Or, you may just create a browser bookmark with the following Javascript URL.
-Although this is the quickest way to use the script, it'll require you to click the bookmark button everytime you would like to calculate g-index.
+Although this is the quickest way to start using the script, it'll require you to click the bookmark button everytime you'll calculate g-index.

  - If you are using the bookmark method, once the Google Scholar profile is loaded, just click the bookmark and it'll automatically calculate and add G-Index beneath the H-Index and i10-Index on the same page.

+- To create a quick bookmark in your bookmark-bar, you may just select the whole Java-script code below, drag and drop it on your bookmark-bar.

 ```javascript
 javascript:(function(){d=document;s=d.createElement("script"); s.src="https://raw.github.com/gsbabil/Google-Scholar-Gindex/master/Google_Scholar_G-Index.user.js?_"+new Date().getTime(); d.getElementsByTagName("head")[0].appendChild(s);})();